II-Organization/.github/profile/README.md

 Our objective is to make simple but creative games 🎨

 # SoftwareSS Studio Programs
-SoftwareSS Studio Apps is a small software development team with the objective to create innovative software for people around the world ⌨
+SoftwareSS Studio Programs is a small software development team with the objective to create innovative software for people around the world ⌨